Donald Wuerl: Bishop of Pittsburgh

 Wuerl launched and hosted a television program, The Teaching of Christ, in 1990.
 He taught at Duquesne University in Pittsburgh as a distinguished service professor.
 Wuerl in 1999 became a chaplain for the Order of Malta, Federal Association USA, attached to the Sovereign Military Order of Malta.
 Wuerl also wrote regular columns in Columbia, the major publication of the Knights of Columbus in the United States.

 In March 1994, Wuerl closed 73 diocesan buildings, including 37 churches, and reduced the number of parishes from 331 by 117 through mergers.
 The diocese was operating 214 parishes when Wuerl left in June 2006 to become archbishop of Washington.
 Wuerl's plan, The Parish Reorganization and Revitalization Project, was used as a model for other dioceses seeking parish suppression.

 From 1994 until 2003, as bishop of Pittsburgh, Wuerl served as a member of the board of governors of the Pontifical North American College in Rome (chair, 1998 to 1999), representing the Pennsylvania-New Jersey Region (Region III) of the USCCB.
-In 2008, as archbishop of Washington he was again elected to the college's board of governors, this time representing the Washington DC-Delaware-Maryland-Virginia-West Virginia region of the conference (Region IV).
+In 2008, as archbishop of Washington, he was again elected to the college's board of governors, this time representing the Washington, D.C., Delaware, Maryland, Virginia, and West Virginia region of the conference (Region IV).